 10. Retention periods

-We will only retain Personal Data for as long as is necessary to achieve the purposes for which they were originally collected.
+We will only retain Personal Data processed by us for as long as is considered necessary for the purpose for which it was originally collected.
 As a general rule, Personal Data will be kept in accordance with guidance from the IRMS.
-Further information on retention periods can be obtained by contacting us via the details in Section 1 of this Notice.
+Personal data may be held for longer periods where extended retention periods are required by law and/or in order to establish, exercise or defend our legal rights.

-Once the retention period concludes the data is securely and safely destroyed/ deleted.
+Once the retention period concludes Personal Data is securely and safely destroyed / deleted.

 11. Your Data rights

-The General Data Protection Regulation and associated law gives you rights in relation to Personal Data held about you.
+The General Data Protection Regulation and associated data protection law gives you rights in relation to Personal Data held about you.
 These are:

 - Right to be informed: you have the right to be informed about the collection and use of your data.
 This policy contains information in relation to the collection of your Personal Data, however, if we collect additional data for other purposes, we will inform you about this.

 - Right of Access: if your Personal Data is held by us, you are entitled to access your Personal Data (unless an exception applies) by submitting a written request.
-We will aim to respond to that request within one month.
-If responding to your request will take longer than a month, or we consider that an exception applies, then we will let you know.
-You are entitled to access the Personal Data described in Section [below].
+For further details please refer to our subject access request procedure (section 13).

 - Right of Rectification: you have the right to require us to rectify any inaccurate Personal Data we hold about you.
 You also have the right to have incomplete Personal Data we hold about you completed.
 If you have any concerns about the accuracy of Personal Data that we hold then please contact us.